Vincigliata: Escapes

 There were a number of escape plans from the castle.
 O'Connor's attempt over the wall had failed, with the inevitable punishment of a month's solitary confinement.
 Then in mid-September 1942 a tunnel was started and designed by Neame, a Royal Engineer.
 Various officers took it in turns to work on it in shifts of four hours per day.
-This was hard blistering work, but they managed to successfully evade detection, over the next six months.
+This was hard blistering work, but they managed to evade detection, over the next six months.
 It was completed by 20 March 1943.
 The plan was for six selected officers to escape in pairs; O'Connor with Carton de Wairt, Combe with Boyd and the two New Zealanders Hargest and Miles together.
 Waiting for the right conditions they eventually escaped on the evening of 29 March.
 Neame in his book pays tribute to the support they received from fellow POW's: "...while the remaining six officers and thirteen NCOs and men went through hours of tedious watching to ensure success.
 Every one, officers and men, were in it, and wildly keen for success!"
 In the meantime Leeming had been sent to Lucca military hospital in early April 1943 by the International Medical board, (he faked a very bad nervous breakdown) and from there by train to Lisbon where he was repatriated on the British hospital ship HMHS Newfoundland arriving at Avonmouth April 23, 1943.

-The tunnel escape proceeded with six officers escaping (in order: Combe, Miles, Boyd, Hargest, O'Connor, Carton de Wiart) remaining undetected until the following day, enough time for the escapees to be far away.
+The tunnel escape proceeded with six officers escaping (in order: Combe, Miles, Boyd, Hargest, O'Connor, Carton de Wiart) and remaining undetected until the following day, enough time for the escapees to be far away.
 O'Connor and Carton de Wiart (who was now aged sixty-three) were captured in the region of the Po Valley, Bologna after eight days, while Combe was caught at Milan railway station.
 Boyd managed to board a train and reach Como before he too was apprehended.
-However the New Zealanders, Reg Miles and James Hargest secured their escape by journeying by rail and then walking over the border into Switzerland.
-Neame received a coded letter from Miles two weeks later confirming their safe arrival.

-As a punishment, after the discovery of the tunnel two of the officers' batmen (Pickford and Prewett) were transferred to another camp.
+The New Zealanders, Reg Miles and James Hargest secured their escape by journeying by rail and then walking over the border into Switzerland.
+Neame received a coded letter from Miles two weeks later.
+As a punishment, two of the officers' batmen (Pickford and Prewett) were transferred to another camp.
 Eventually the four captured officers were returned to the camp for thirty days solitary.
 As Carton de Wiart comments in his book, "I learnt also that twenty-four hours elapsed before our exit hole had been discovered, and then only by Gussie's dog (Mickey, a cross St Bernard & white sheep-dog).
 Gussie (as Lieutenant Agosto Ricciardi, their previous Italian guard and Gaoler was known) had left it behind when he had been sent away, but the dog proved too intimate a friend to us, and had unwittingly given away our secret."